Greenfingers Charity Gardens

 Charity information: Greenfingers Charity

-Children and their families whilst in hospices receive wonderful medical care and support, but often they need somewhere else to be a family together.
-A Greenfingers garden offers a specially created outdoor area that adds so much more to their care and support.
+Life-limited children and their families whilst in hospices receive wonderful medical care and support, but often they need somewhere else to be a family together.
+A Greenfingers garden offers a specially created outdoor area that adds so much more to their care and support and are often described as a place to bring the work that goes on inside the hospice, outside.

-By working with the hospices, Greenfingers use experienced experts to design gardens to meet their needs.
+By working with the hospices, Greenfingers Charity use experienced experts to design accessible gardens to meet their needs.
 Sometimes a play garden is required to include wheelchair-friendly activities or special sensory equipment, allowing siblings to play together and create special families memories.
-At other times, a Quiet or Reflective garden is needed, allowing nature to provide a calm and soothing environment in difficult times.
+At other times, a quiet or reflective garden is needed, allowing nature to provide a calm as families face the most difficult part of their hospice journey.

 The risks affecting these projects are limited.
 Normally this is around timing issues and whether or not we have the funds to pay for a garden.
 Until we know we have the funds raised or pledged we cannot commit to beginning a project.